tekumara/fastws/README.md

 # fasttask

-FastAPI Background Task Demo using HTTP and Websockets
+FastAPI example of running in the background and responded using Websockets

 ## Contributing